Frederic Rogers, 1st Baron Blachford: Biography

-He was born in London and educated at Eton and Oriel College, Oxford, where he had a brilliant career, winning the Craven University scholarship, and taking a double first-class in classics and mathematics.
+He was born on 31 January 1811, in London.
+He taught at Eton and Oriel College, Oxford, winning the Craven University scholarship, and taking a double first-class in classics and mathematics.
 He became a fellow of Oriel College in 1833 and won the Vinerian Scholarship (1834), and fellowship (1840).
 He was called to the bar in 1837, but never practised.

 At school and at Oxford he was a contemporary of William Ewart Gladstone, and at Oxford, he began a lifelong friendship with J. H. Newman and R. W. Church; his classical and literary tastes, and his combination of liberalism in politics with High Church views in religion, together with his good social position and interesting character, made him an admired member of their circles.

-From 1841 to 1844 he wrote for The Times, and he helped to found The Guardian in 1846; he also did a good deal to assist the Tractarian movement.
+From 1841 to 1844, he wrote for The Times, and he helped to found The Guardian in 1846; he also did a good deal to assist the Tractarian movement.
 But he eventually settled down to the life of a government official.

 He began in 1844 as registrar of joint-stock companies, and in 1846 became commissioner of lands and emigration.
-Between 1857 and 1859 he was engaged in government missions abroad, connected with colonial questions, and in 1860 he was appointed permanent Under-Secretary of State for the Colonies.
+Between 1857 and 1859, he was engaged in government missions abroad, connected with colonial questions, and in 1860 he was appointed permanent Under-Secretary of State for the Colonies.
 Sir Frederic Rogers was the guiding spirit of the Colonial Office under six successive secretaries of state.
 He was appointed a Knight Commander of the Order of St Michael and St George (KCMG) in the 1869 Birthday Honours and a Knight Grand Cross in the 1883 Birthday Honours.

 On his retirement in 1871, he was raised to the Peerage as Baron Blachford, of Wisdome in the County of Devon, a title taken from his country home.
-His barony became extinct upon his death in 1889.
+His barony became extinct upon his death on 21 November 1889.